 Second, be open with your potential lawyer about budgetary constraints.
 Lawyers are familiar with working within monetary parameters and the right one for you will be open to having a frank discussion with you about these issues.
 Even if you retain a high-dollar lawyer, this will not do you much good if the retainer is exhausted just a few months into the case and you cannot afford to keep paying that lawyer.
 It would be a better plan to hire a lawyer you can afford from the outset.

 Finally, you will need to find a lawyer to whom you are comfortable disclosing very personal details.
 That is not to say that your attorney needs to know every nuance of your relationship with your spouse, but if adultery or financial malfeasance, for example, you need to be comfortable talking to your attorney about these issues.
 In this category, you will need to trust your basic feelings and instincts as to which attorney you will be the most comfortable with.

-We have experience in helping our clients to navigate all types of family law issues.
+in helping our clients to navigate all types of family law issues.
 Call us today at (732) 529-6937 and we can talk about your divorce and your future.
-Please also check out our YouTube channel for other FAQs about divorce topics like this one.
+Please also check out our for other FAQs about divorce topics like this one.